kacper-marzecki/chores/ui/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create CLJS App](https://github.com/filipesilva/create-cljs-app).

 ## Available Scripts